 - An increase in energy level and alertness.

 - Easier movement.

 While we often have the best intentions to eat healthier, this is often a challenging task.

 Experts believe many factors can influence our feelings about food and our eating behaviors.
 These factors include:

-Many people use food as a coping mechanism to deal with such feelings as stress, boredom, or anxiety, or even to prolong feelings of joy.
+Many people use food as a coping mechanism to deal with such feelings as stress, boredom or anxiety, or even to prolong feelings of joy.
 While this may help in the short term, eating to soothe and ease your feelings often leads to regret and guilt, and can even increase the negative feelings.
 You aren't actually coping with the problem causing the stress.
 Further, your self-image may suffer as you gain weight, or you may experience other undesired effects on your health, such as elevated blood sugars, cholesterol levels or blood pressure.

 What role does psychology play in weight management?